 For the best flavor, buy a block of Parmesan cheese and grate it yourself, or buy the pre-shredded Parmesan in a bag.
 Avoid the powdered stuff in a shaker can, as it’s not as flavorful and doesn’t really melt.

 Sometimes I place my creamy shell pasta in the oven at 350 degrees F in an oven-safe dish to get it nice and bubbly.
 If everyone isn’t ready to eat yet, keep it in the oven!

 Then place remaining tablespoon olive oil in the same pan.
-Saute the garlic, bell pepper, mushrooms and onions with salt, pepper and Italian seasoning until fragrant (about 5 minutes).
-Then whisk in the flour.
+Sauté the garlic, bell peppers, mushrooms and onions with salt, pepper and Italian seasoning until fragrant (about 5 minutes, stirring occasionally).
+Then whisk in the flour until combined.
 Pour in the beef broth and tomato sauce and let it come to a simmer.
-Then add in the cooked ground turkey!
+Then add in the cooked ground turkey.

-Pour in your cooked shells, heavy cream and Parmesan and stir.
-Taste and adjust salt and pepper if needed.
+Pour in the cooked shells or pasta of choice, heavy cream and Parmesan.
+Stir to combine.
+Taste and adjust salt and pepper, as desired.
 If you would like it creamier, add more heavy cream.

-*Optional to make a pasta bake: place pasta in a cast iron skillet (or leave in dutch oven) and bake at 350 degrees F. for and additional 20 minutes.
+*Optional to make a pasta bake: place pasta in an oven safe dish (or leave in dutch oven) and bake at 350° F. for and additional 20 minutes.
 You can top with more Parmesan if desired.
-Enjoy!!
+Enjoy.

 Other seasonings that make a great addition, but not necessary include garlic power, onion powder, red pepper chili flakes, dried oregano and cayenne.

 Add red pepper chili flakes for a little heat!

 If you don’t want to use heavy cream, you can make this pasta creamy by using whipped ricotta. (or use half heavy cream and whipped ricotta, it’s fun to play with pasta recipes, you can’t really “mess” it up!)